UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 5. Execution of the workflow accessing the deployed services, as well as quantum computers, solving Simon's problem for the input data of the user.

+For this demonstration, also a demo video is available on [YouTube](https://youtu.be/7MveQFcfkDQ).

 ## Setting up the MODULO Framework

 First, we will discuss the steps required to set up the different components comprising the MODULO framework.